JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.4.0 (Grosvenor-Strathmore) - 2023-07-24

+## New Features

+### User Profiles

+- **Slack Photo Integration**: Members can now optionally use the photo from their SIMS Slack account as their profile photo.
+The new feature uses the assigned Slack ID on the user's profile to ping the API and pull down the associated photo.
+- **Improved User Profile Management**: The user profile controls—including updating personal information, saving work location, resetting password, downloading Slack photo, and deleting account—have been moved to a sliding Bootstrap pane.

 # 1.3.1 (North Bethesda) - 2023-07-19

 ## Fixes